Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 You may want to consider starting your investment strategy after you’ve:

 • Paid off high-interest debt.
-By paying off high-interest debt in full, you’ll reduce the total amount you owe faster and free up money to put toward savings or investing.
+By paying off high-interest debt in full, you’ll help reduce the total amount you owe faster and free up money to put toward savings or investing.

 • Maxed out your 401(k) and IRA.
 If your long-term goals include a comfortable retirement and you’re already contributing the maximum amount to your retirement accounts, it may be an appropriate time to explore additional investment types.